serviceprototypinglab/mao-orchestrator/README.md

 sudo apt install etcd-server
 etcd
 ```
 - Setup your importdir and etcd settings in config.ini .
 Importdir is where your local data will be stored.
 The DATA_REPOS entries are auto-generated when a tool is run for the first time.
-You can delete the sample entry but do not delete the section.
+You can delete the sample entry.
 - `pip3 install -r requirements.txt`

 **NOTE:** The scheduler will not run on Python versions prior to 3.5